Use of Transmission and Reflection Complex Time Delays to Reveal Scattering Matrix Poles and Zeros: Example of the Ring

 The two types of modes present in the ring graph, namely shape resonances and Feshbach resonances, are illustrated in the measured transmission $|S_{21}|^2$ vs. frequency plot shown in Fig. \ref{Transmission}.
 The inset in Fig. \ref{Transmission} shows the transmission spectrum when the two bond lengths are equal ($L_1 = L_2$).
 In this case only the shape resonances appear in the scattering data.
 For the main plot in Fig. \ref{Transmission}, we tuned the electrical length of the phase shifter so that the two bonds lengths are not equal ($L_1 \neq L_2$) and not rationally related.
-The periodic sinusoidal behavior comes from the shape resonances, while the narrow dips within each period are due to the Feshbach resonances.
-The Feshbach resonances occur at lower frequencies and their separation from the shape resonances grows with mode number $n$, as predicted by Eq. (\ref{FeshPole}), and following discussion.
+The narrow Feshbach resonances occur at lower frequencies than the shape resonances and their separation from the shape resonances grows with mode number $n$, as predicted by Eq. (\ref{FeshPole}), and demonstrated in the following analysis.